- File operations - read, write, and edit files in your project with tools that enable agents to manage and modify code and documentation.

 Ctrl+D | Exit |

-Agents store information in~/.deepagents/AGENT_NAME/memories/ as markdown files using a memory-first protocol:
+As you use the agent, it automatically stores information in~/.deepagents/<agent_name>/memories/ as markdown files using a memory-first protocol:

 - Research: Searches memory for relevant context before starting tasks